-The VMR Whitsunday Rescue vessel is ready to operate 24/7 and is manned by a minimum of 4 crew, including Commercially qualified, trained and licenced skippers.
+The VMR Whitsunday Rescue vessel maintains operational readiness 24/7 and is manned by a minimum of 4 crew, including Commercially qualified, trained and licenced skippers.

 The EMERGENCY TELEPHONE NUMBER is (07) 4946 7207.

 To join VMR Whitsunday, membership can be processed online on the Whitsunday VMR website under the “Join” tab.
-Please complete all details and 24-hour payment can be made by PayPal, or credit card.
-There is a $20 one-off joining fee and membership cost is $80 per year and offers one Free assist per year for your vessel if you run into trouble on the water in the Whitsundays.
+Please complete all details and 24-hour payment can be made by PayPal or credit card.
+There is a $20 one-off joining fee and membership cost is $80 per year and provides one Free assist per year for your vessel if you run into trouble.
 Subject to conditions, which are available on the VMR Whitsundays website.